ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 header field is lower then the theoretical maximum value of a flow ID which is 2^62-1 due to the QUIC variable length integer encoding.
-If the flow allocation service of an endpoint runs out of flow ID values lower than 10^15-1, the endpoint MUST fail the flow allocation.
+If the flow allocation service of an endpoint runs out of flow ID values lower than 10^15-1, the endpoint MUST fail the flow ID allocation.
 An HTTP message that carries a "Datagram-Flow-Id" header field with a flow ID value above 10^15-1 is malformed (see Section 8.1.2.6 of {{!H2=RFC7540}}).